akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I—I am.
 The daughter of Iron red—I mean—I mean Harold Red-Wolf.
 Yes.” *Whatever did I just say?
 He will think me odd.*

 He let out a breath.
-“So it's really you,” he said.
+“So it’s really you,” he said.

 She nodded, not trusting her voice.

 He dismounted.
 Up close, he was taller than she had thought, and more uncertain.
 He looked at the basket, at her dusty gown, at the road beyond her.

-“I was sent to find you, and by my father's command, to escort you home.”
+“I was sent to find you, and by my father’s command, to escort you home.”

 “The king?”

 “Yes, the King.”
 He paused.
-“I am Godfrey, the King's son.”
+“I am Godfrey, the King’s son.”

-She curtsied—quick, awkward, her legs stiff from the day's walk.
+She curtsied—quick, awkward, her legs stiff from the day’s walk.
 He put out a hand as if to stop her, then pulled it back.

 “No. Not here.
 You don’t need to,” he said.